analogdevicesinc/ai8x-training/README.md

   When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases.
   Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#layers-and-weight-memory).

 * The total of [1,280 KiB of data memory](docs/AHBAddresses.md) is split into 16 sections of 80 KiB each.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
-This limits the first-layer input to 286×286 pixels per channel in the CHW format.
+This limits the first-layer input to 81,920 pixels per channel in CHW format (286×286 when height = width).
 However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
-In those cases, it is required that four channels fit into a single memory section — or 143×143 pixels per channel.
+In those cases, it is required that four channels fit into a single memory section — or 20,480 pixels per channel (143×143 when height = width).
   Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
 In many cases, [Data Folding](#data-folding) (distributing the input data across multiple channels) can effectively increase both the input dimensions as well as improve model performance.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data: